digital-asset/daml-net/README.md

 - `nuget`
 - `msbuild`

+## Windows Prerequisites

+- `64-bit Windows 10`
+- `Windows Subsystem for Linux (tested with the bash shell under WSL 1 and the Ubuntu-18.04 distro)`

+Note that the generate-bindings script file requires Unix style end of line characters so care should be taken not to edit with an editor that inserts CRLFs.
+The generate-bindings script assumes that nuget has been installed un the WSL environment

 ## Quick start

 The quick start project shows how to read from and write to the ledger using for a simple model.
 You can find instructions on how to run it [here](src/Daml.Ledger.QuickStart/).